 To avoid contamination of the fresh water supply, it's critical that no dirty water is allowed to be drawn back (siphoned) into the water supply system.
 This can be especially problematic in outdoor faucet spigots (sill-cocks), where a garden hose may lie on the ground or in water puddles.
 Should a sudden drop in pressure somewhere in the water supply pipes occur, dirty water can be sucked back into the pipes through the garden hose, contaminating your home's fresh water.

-A number of anti-siphon devices are available for situations in which a hose may be left dangling from a faucet—such as outdoor garden spigots or a faucet in laundry washrooms.
+Some anti-siphon devices are available for situations in which a hose may be left dangling from a faucet—such as outdoor garden spigots or a faucet in laundry washrooms.
 Most other applications have no such need since the faucet spout is a located a safe distance from any drain water.
 These anti-siphon devices are essentially one-way valves designed to stop the flow of potentially contaminated water back into the drinkable (potable) water supply.

 Anti-siphoning capabilities are required by code on certain plumbing devices, such as exterior faucets (sill-cocks) or utility sink faucets.
 Anti-siphon devices protect against the possibility of a low water-pressure event in the supply line sucking contaminated water back into the potable water supply.